timdorohin/lor-minetest-server/README.txt

 About hunger
 ============
 This mod adds a hunger mechanic to the game.
+A new player starts with 20 saturation points out of 30.
-Player actions like digging, placing and walking causes exhausion, that lowers players saturation.
+Player actions like digging, placing and walking cause exhausion, which lower the player's saturation.
 Also every 800 seconds you lose 1 saturation point without doing anything.
 If you are hungry (0 saturation) you will suffer damage and die in case you don't eat something.
+If your saturation is greater than 15, you will slowly regenerate health points.
+Eating food will increase your saturation.
+Important: Eating food will not directly increase your health anymore, as long as the food item is supported by this mod (see below).

 Currently supported food: